progenetix/bycon/docs/installation.md

 The `bycon` project contains libraries (`/lib`), global configuration files (`/config`), resource files (`/rsrc`) and data scheams (`/schemas`).
-All these are distribted as part of the `bycon` package.
+All these are distributed as part of the `bycon` package.

 !!! warning "Highly Experimental"